bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 Rust is the most-loved language for the fifth year running and is the fifth-most wanted language (14.6%) according to the [2020 Stack Overflow’s Developer Survey](http://jstherightway.org/).
 So why is it not top of the list despite being objective the most popular coding language of all?
 Because according to the very same survey, [97% of those survey respondents had never used Rust](https://stackoverflow.blog/2020/01/20/what-is-rust-and-why-is-it-so-popular/).
 It also has an uncertain future.

 Mozilla sponsored the development of Rust in 2009 and [announced it in 2010](http://venge.net/graydon/talks/intro-talk-2.pdf).
-It is viewed as an alternative to other systems programming languages, like C or C++, built to “be a language for highly concurrent and highly safe [systems](https://en.wikipedia.org/wiki/System_programming)” according to its [Wikipedia page](https://en.wikipedia.org/wiki/Rust_(programming_language)#cite_ref-30).
+It is viewed as an alternative to other systems programming languages, like C or C++, built to "be a language for highly concurrent and highly safe [systems](https://en.wikipedia.org/wiki/System_programming)" according to its [Wikipedia page](https://en.wikipedia.org/wiki/Rust_(programming_language)#cite_ref-30).
 What this means for developers is that they can write safe code quickly and efficiently.

 However, due to Covid, Mozilla [laid off a large part of their Rust team](https://insights.dice.com/2020/08/27/rust-in-trouble-after-big-mozilla-layoffs/) to focus on commercial products.
 While they’ve announced that there will be a foundation created to take ownership of the future and costs of Rust, it’s unsure yet how that will shape up.